 - Guides to prepare and serve all food.
 Guests are not to touch group utensils.

 - Guests are never to assist with cooking or cleaning.

 - All surfaces to be wiped down at minimum twice daily with disinfectant products.

-- As per our normal operating procedures, all linen is washed after every trip.
-We are currently scoping further measures to enhance our cleaning procedures to ensure we consistently maintain COVID-19 safe best practice.
+- As per our normal operating procedures, sleeping bag liners and pillowcases are washed after every trip.
+We continue to investigate new or additional measures to enhance our cleaning procedures to ensure we consistently maintain Covid-19 safe best practice.

-- We will continue to offer twin-share accommodation on the Bay of Fires Lodge Walk, Three Capes Lodge Walk and Twelve Apostles Lodge Walk.
+- We continue to offer twin-share accommodation on the Bay of Fires Lodge Walk, Cradle Mountain Huts, Three Capes Lodge Walk and Twelve Apostles Lodge Walk.

 - Compliance with the local authority in relation to limits on the maximum number of people permitted within all enclosed spaces, including our walker base, lodge and hut communal spaces.

-- Toilets and showers to be deep cleaned every day.
+- Toilets and showers are cleaned every day.

 INFORMATION ABOUT COVID-19 SAFETY MEASURES FOR OUR VICTORIAN WALKS